Bahamas Real Estate: Costs And Fees

 What are the real estate Commissions on Bahamas real estate transactions?

-BREA standard commissions are as follows.
+BREA standard commissions are as follows:

-• Unimproved Property/Vacant Land: 10% of the sales price
+- Unimproved Property/Vacant Land: 10% of the sales price

-• Improved property/Homes/Condos: 6% of the sales price
+- Improved property/Homes/Condos: 6% of the sales price

-• Commercial property or building: 6% of the sales price
+- Commercial property or building: 6% of the sales price

-• Business: 10 % of the sales price.
+- Business: 10% of the sales price

-The seller is usually responsible for payment of real estate commission
+Commissions are subject to 10% VAT (as are all services).
+The seller is usually responsible for payment of real estate commission.

 What is the Real Property Tax in the Bahamas?

 The payment of Real Property Tax is required by law in The Bahamas.
-The bill is due and payable once produced and must be paid in accordance to the Real Property Tax Act to avoid interest.
+The bill is due and payable once produced and must be paid in accordance with the Real Property Tax Act to avoid interest.
 Assessments are carried out by the Department of Inland Revenue to determine the value of a property and its related Property taxes.

-Full Payment Benefit: If tax is paid by Mar 31st of any tax year, a 10% discount is applied.
+Full Payment Benefit: If tax is paid by March 31st of any tax year, a 10% discount is applied.

-• On that part of the market value which does not exceed $300,000 - Exempt
+- On that part of the market value which does not exceed $300,000 - Exempt

-• On that part of market value which exceeds $300,000 but does not exceed $500,000 - 0.625%
+- On that part of market value which exceeds $300,000 but does not exceed $500,000 - 0.625%

-• On that part of market value which exceeds $500,000 - 1% subject to a maximum of $120k per annum
+- On that part of market value which exceeds $500,000 - 1% (subject to a max of $120k per annum)

 Commercial Property

-• On that part of market value which does not exceed $500k - 0.75%
+- On that part of market value which does not exceed $500k - 0.75%

-• Value exceeding $2 million - 1.5%
+- Value exceeding $2 million - 1.5%

 What are the Real Property Tax exemptions?